 Getting The Most Out of Your Baby Shower

 If you are having a baby shower try to make the most of it by registering for things you need.
 Often times I think we get caught up in registering for the perfect nursery items and luxury baby items we wouldn’t otherwise get.
 It’s easy to forget to register for simpler things like diapers, wipes, and feeding supplies?

 Be sure to register for items that will grow with your baby.
 Different sizes of diapers and clothes will be appreciated later down the road.

 Check out different baby registries to see if there are any incentives.
-Some stores will give you a large money saving coupon after your baby shower or a nice sample kit when you register.
+Some stores will give you a large money saving coupon after your baby shower.
+Some even send a FREE sample kit when you register.
 Amazon for example gives you an extra 10% off baby items after your shower and they send you a welcome package.
 I love their registry because it allows for long distance family and friends to send shower gifts with free shipping if they are Prime members!

 Save Big on Breastfeeding Supplies